 Section 6 of our Scheme Rules specifies certain guaranteed performance standards relating to supply interruptions (outages).
 If a planned or unplanned interruption occurs to your heat supply that’s caused by equipment that isn’t your responsibility, and if the interruption isn’t resolved in line with our performance standards, then your heat supplier must pay you compensation.
 In some circumstances, you may need to submit a claim to receive this.

-If you’re in vulnerable circumstances, and/or have additional communication needs, our Scheme requires your heat supplier to take various actions to support you.
+If you’re in a vulnerable situation, then our Scheme requires your heat supplier to:

 Our Scheme requires your heat supplier to have a process for handling customer complaints and to clearly set out this process to you.
 If you’re unhappy with how they’ve handled your complaint, you can refer it to the independent Energy Ombudsman.